dasch-swiss/dsp-api/docs/rst/knora-api-server/deployment/webapi-production.rst

 inside the `bin` folder.

 Alternatively, the command `sbt stage` will create a folder with the same content as before, but will skip the zipping step.

 Running a supported triplestore
 --------------------------------

-See the chapters on :ref:`starting-fuseki` and :ref:`starting-graphdb-se` on how to start a supported triplestore.
+See the chapters on :ref:`starting-graphdb` and :ref:`starting-fuseki` on how to start a supported triplestore.